actionanand/arTamizhSolai/src/content/kuruntokai-verse-27.md

 description: A Sangam poem where the heroine laments her wasted beauty during separation.
 She compares it to milk that serves no purpose - neither drunk by calves, nor stored, nor given to the good, just spilled on the ground.
 The verse explores the nuanced difference between திதலை (beauty marks of flourishing) and பசலை (pallor of withering).
 date: '2025-12-29'
 category: 'Tamil Literature'
-tags: ['tamil', 'sangam', 'kuruntokai', 'palai']
+tags:
+  - tamil
+  - sangam
+  - kuruntokai
+  - paalai
 author: 'Velliveethiyaar (வெள்ளிவீதியார்)'
 epicName: "Kurunthokai (குறுந்தொகை)"
 verseNumber: "27 (Total 401 Songs, With the invocation song)"
-articleMetadata: 'திணை (Landscape): Pālai – love in the wasteland; Theme: Separation and wasted beauty'
+articleMetadata: 'திணை (Landscape): Paalai – love in the wasteland; Theme: Separation and wasted beauty'
 coverImage: images/year-2025/kuruntokai-27.webp
 toc: false
 scrollToTop: true